metacpan/metacpan-cpan-extracted/distros/D/Data-Random-Structure-UTF8/README.md

 ## `new`

 Constructor.
-In addition to [Data::Random::Structure::new](https://metacpan.org/pod/Data%3A%3ARandom%3A%3AStructure%3A%3Anew) API, it takes parameter `'only-unicode'` with a valid value of 0, 1 or 2.
+In addition to [Data::Random::Structure](https://metacpan.org/pod/Data%3A%3ARandom%3A%3AStructure) `<new()`>
+API, it takes parameter `'only-unicode'` with a valid value of 0, 1 or 2.
 Default is 0.

 - 0 : keys, values, elements of the produced data structure will be a mixture of unicode strings, plus [Data::Random::Structure](https://metacpan.org/pod/Data%3A%3ARandom%3A%3AStructure)'s full